How tax cut policy U-turn was decided

 The prime minister and chancellor held a series of crisis talks over the course of Sunday, as it became increasingly clear the policy was unsellable.

-Conservative MPs were hitting the airwaves to say they thought it was wrong.
+The telltale signs were there.
+Conservative MPs were hitting the airwaves and social media to say they thought it was wrong.
 They had a talisman in the former of Michael Gove.
+What many had been saying privately was not coming out in public.

+The warning they might lose the whip seemed to be counterproductive; it infuriated sceptical MPs who didn't think the prime minister had the authority to see it through.

-Grant Shapps - famous around Westminster for his ability to predict the result of votes -warned the government could lose in the Commons.
+Grant Shapps - famous around Westminster for his ability to predict the result of votes - warned the government could lose in the Commons.
 Privately, Labour was confident of the same.

+And by the time Mr Shapps appeared on the BBC's News at 10pm - to say the government had got its priorities wrong - the policy was already destined for the dustbin.

-By the late evening, when Liz Truss and Kwasi Kwarteng gathered for talks in the Hyatt Hotel in Birmingham, just beside the conference venue, it was decided the policy had to be dumped.
+It was late evening when the final decision was made.
+Liz Truss and Kwasi Kwarteng gathered for talks in the Hyatt Hotel in Birmingham, just beside the conference venue.
+They both now agreed: the policy had to be dumped immediately.

 It was agreed the chancellor would kill it off in the morning in his BBC interviews.

-Some senior Cabinet ministers found out this morning, shortly before the announcement was made.
+Some senior cabinet ministers found out this morning, shortly before the announcement was made.

 This is a significant blow for a government that has been in office for less than a month.
 It's a personal blow for a chancellor who had always prided himself on sticking to his guns.